TMHSDigital/agent-zero-integration-demo/README.md

 ---

-Welcome to the **Agent Zero Integration Demo** repository!
+Welcome to the Agent Zero Integration Demo repository!
 This repo is used to showcase and test advanced GitHub automation and README features.

-## 📋 Table of Contents
+## Table of Contents
 - [Badges & Shields](#badges--shields)
 - [Features](#features)
 - [Demo Code](#demo-code)